jitsi/handbook/docs/dev-guide/mobile-jitsi-meet.md

     npm install
     ```

-  - Install the required pods (CocoaPods must be installled first, it can
+  - Install the required pods (CocoaPods must be installed first, it can
     be done with Homebrew: `brew install cocoapods`)

     ```bash